Inquiry starts into cause of gas tanker blast in Mexico City as death toll rises to 8

 President Claudia Sheinbaum said Thursday she instructed her energy secretary to design new measures to make transporting fuel safer, but did not provide details.

-Rafael López, 44, fed his three children while they waited outside a general hospital in the State of Mexico on Thursday morning for news about his cousin, who was listed among those injured.
-He said he had received no information about his condition.

-“We’re incredibly worried,” Lopez said.
-“We have no idea what’s going to happen.”

-Outside the hospital southeast of the capital neighbors handed out food and water in solidarity with the victims.
+Outside hospitals in Mexico City and southeast of the capital, neighbors and officials handed out food and water in solidarity with the victims.
 Pilar Domínguez, 33, carried a bag of sweet bread.

 Domínguez, who lives right next to where the crash happened, was driving with her 9-year-old daughter when she heard the explosion.
 She felt the ground shake and the area around her erupt into flames on Wednesday.